purescript-contrib/governance/updater/UpdateChecklist.md

 ```
 # Repository doesn't have tests
 **Is your change request related to a problem?
 Please describe.**
-As described in the [tests section of the Library Guidelines](https://github.com/purescript-contrib/governance/blob/main/library-guidelines.md#tests), Contributors libraries ar expected to have tests exercised in CI on pull requests and the main branch.
+As described in the [tests section of the Library Guidelines](https://github.com/purescript-contrib/governance/blob/main/library-guidelines.md#tests), Contributors libraries are expected to have tests exercised in CI on pull requests and the main branch.

-This library currently doesn't have tests.
+This library currently doesn't have any real tests.

 **Describe the solution you'd like**
-There should be at least one test in the `test` directory.
+There should be at least one real test in the [test](../blob/main/test) directory.
 It can be a minimal usage example similar to the quick start in the repository README.

 **Additional context**
 See the [Governance repository](https://github.com/purescript-contrib/governance) for more information about requirements in the Contributors organization.